 You may be advised to increase the amount of potassium in your diet.
 You may be referred to a dietitian to help you balance the potassium in your diet.

-To help reduce your chance of getting hypokalemia, take these steps: Eat a diet that contains enough potassium.
-Manage conditions such as diabetes.
+To help reduce your chance of hypokalemia: Eat a diet that contains enough potassium.
+Manage conditions, such as diabetes.
+Keep your doctor informed of the medications you are taking and any problems you have taking them correctly.

 Hypokalemia.
 NORD website.
 Available at: https://www.rarediseases.org/rare-disease-information/rare-diseases/byID/748/viewFullReport.
 Updated February 2, 2008.
 Accessed February 17, 2015.